 The aligned cobble stitch has become one of my favorite crochet stitches in the last little while.
 It’s easy, fluid and mixes well with other stitches, as is the case for this crochet pattern.

 This crochet pattern is fun and the constant change up with row stitches helps to make it a more interesting scarf to crochet.
-But don’t worry, it’s still pretty easy to crochet, making it another great project for beginners.
+But don’t worry, it’s still pretty easy to crochet, making it another great crochet project for beginners.

 Cobbles & Ladders Infinity Scarf Crochet Pattern